Robustness of Locally Differentially Private Graph Analysis Against Poisoning: Improving Malicious Error with Verification

 \subsection{\DegRRCheck{} Protocol}

-The \DegRRCheck$()$ protocol is described in Algorithm~\ref{alg:degrrcheck}.
-For every user $\DO_i$, the protocol has an additional capability of returning $\bot$ whenever the check fails, indicating that the aggregator believes that the user $\DO_i$ is malicious. $\DegRRCheck(\cdot)$ works as follows.

-For edge $e_{ij} \in E$, instead of collecting a noisy response from just one of the users $\DO_i$ or $\DO_j$, $\DegRRCheck(\cdot)$ collects a noisy response from \emph{both} user $\DO_i$ and user $\DO_j$.
-Specifically, the aggregator queries for $q_{ij} = \rr_{\rho}((l_i)[j])$ for every $\{i,j\}\in [n]\times[n]$, producing responses from \textit{both} users for \textit{every} possible edge.
-This creates data redundancy which can then be used to check for consistency.
+The \DegRRCheck{} protocol is described in Alg.~\ref{alg:degrrcheck} and works as follows. \DegRRCheck{} enhances the data collected by \DegRRNaive{} with verification -- for edge $e_{ij} \in E$, instead of collecting a noisy response from just one of the users $\DO_i$ or $\DO_j$, $\DegRRCheck{}$ collects a noisy response from \emph{both} users.
+This creates data redundancy which can then be checked for consistency.
+Specifically, the estimator counts only those edges $e_{ij}$ for which \textit{both} $\DO_i$ and $\DO_j$ are consistent and report a $1$.
+The count of noisy edges involving user $\DO_i$ is then given by:

-The degree estimate, and consistency check, are formalized as follows.
-Let

-indicate the number of indices for which both users $\DO_i$ and $\DO_j$ reported the existence of a noisy edge.
-The new degree estimate for user $\DO_i$ is given by:

-The $(n-1-m) \rho^2$ term is substracted to de-bias the estimate.
-Thus, the estimator counts only those edges $e_{ij}$ for which \textit{both} $\DO_i$ and $\DO_j$ are consistent and report a $1$.
+The unbiased degree estimate of $\DO_i$ is computed as follows:

-For robustness, the protocol imposes a check on the number of instances of inconsistent reporting ($\DO_i$ and $\DO_j$ differ in their respective bits reported for the edge $e_{ij}$).
-The intuition is that if the user $\DO_i$ is malicious and attempts at poisoning a lot of the edges, then there would be a large number of inconsistent reports corresponding to the edges $e_{ij}$ where $\DO_j$ is honest.
-Our check leverages the fact that for two honest users $\DO_i,\DO_j$ applying $\rr_\rho$ to their mutual edge, the product term $(1-q_{ij}) q_{ji}$ follows the $ \bern(\rho(1-\rho))$ distribution, irrespective of whether the edge $e_{ij}$ exists.
-Thus, the quantity
+For robustness against malicious users, \DegRRCheck{} imposes a check on the number of instances of inconsistent reporting ($\DO_i$ and $\DO_j$ differ in their respective bits reported for their mutual edge $e_{ij}$).
+For every user $\DO_i$, the protocol has an additional capability of returning $\bot$ whenever the consistency check fails, indicating that the aggregator believes that user $\DO_i$ is malicious.
+The intuition is that if the user $\DO_i$ is malicious and attempts to poison a lot of the edges, then there would be a large number of inconsistent reports corresponding to the edges to honest users. \DegRRCheck{} counts the number of inconsistent reports for user $\DO_i$ as:

-i.e., the number of edges connected to user $\DO_i$ for which they reported $0$ and user $\DO_j$ reported $1$, is tightly concentrated around its mean.
-Specifically, if the following check fails
+i.e., the number of edges connected to user $\DO_i$\footnote{It is symmetric (and doesn't give additional information) to count edges for which user $\DO_i$ reports $1$ and $\DO_j$ reports $0$.} for which they reported $0$ and user $\DO_j$ reported $1$.
+Intuitively, the check computes the expected number of inconsistent reports assuming $\DO_i$ to be honest and flags $\DO_i$ in case the reported number is outside a confidence interval.
+Formally, if